There seems to be some mystery around how to care for cordovan shell shoes, and how they differ from leather shoes.

 In reality cordovan shell is made from a collagen protein based tissue structure that is a cross between flesh and cartilage called the hyaline layer that exists (specifically on the rump of a horse) between the epidermis and the corium.
 This layer does not exist in cow skin.

 Because this layer is a dense smooth layer of tissue it is also referred to as the “glassy” layer.
-In a book titled “The Chemistry of Leather Manufacture,” published in 1923 by the Chemical Catalogue Company the following paragraph appears:
+In a book titled “gay hookup no signup,” published in 1923 by the Chemical Catalogue Company the following paragraph appears:

 “The dense mass of fibers, often called the glassy layer, can be seen running horizontally across the middle of the picture and appearing much darker than the remaining fibers.
 The portion of the hide containing the glassy layer is known as the shell and is used to make leather sold under the name of cordovan.”